elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genservers.md

 Note `Process.monitor(pid)` returns a unique reference that allows us to match upcoming messages to that monitoring reference.
 After we stop the agent, we can `flush/0` all messages and notice a `:DOWN` message arrived, with the exact reference returned by `monitor`, notifying that the bucket process exited with reason `:normal`.

 Let's reimplement the server callbacks to fix the bug and make the test pass.
-First, we will modify the GenServer state to two dictionaries: one that contains `name -> pid` and another that holds `ref -> name`.
+First, we will modify the GenServer state to two maps: one that contains `name -> pid` and another that holds `ref -> name`.
 Then we need to monitor the buckets on `handle_cast/2` as well as implement a `handle_info/2` callback to handle the monitoring messages.
 The full server callbacks implementation is shown below:

 ```elixir
 ## Server callbacks